With just a few minutes of kitchen time and five simple ingredients, you can put these no-bake cranberry cheesecake balls together.

 - Make sure you use the full-fat version of cream cheese.
-You might be tempted to use the low-fat variety to keep it healthy, but doing that won’t give you the taste and texture that you are looking for.
-Plus, low-fat cream cheese, when whipped, tends to release water, which can make the mixture difficult to work with.
+You might be tempted to use the low-fat variety to keep it healthy, but doing so won’t give you the taste and texture you are looking for.
+Plus, when whipped, low-fat cream cheese tends to release water, making the mixture challenging to work with.

-- Remember to get the cream cheese out at room temperature before you begin using it for the recipe.
-This will help make the cheese easier to blend and you’ll end up with a smooth, creamy mixture.
+- Remember to get the cream cheese out at room temperature before using it for the recipe.
+This will help make the cheese easier to blend and end up with a smooth, creamy mixture.

 - If you can, use confectioner’s sugar instead of powdered sugar for this recipe.
 You’ll find that it dissolves more easily and quickly.

 Loved making these little cheesecake balls?
 On the hunt for some more delicious sweet treats you can whip up in minutes?
 Here are a few good ideas to get started on.